Obama Must Join Global Condemnation of Israeli Flotilla Assault

 On no other foreign policy issue is this administration so out of touch with the majority sentiment worldwide.
 When President Obama visited Cairo just a year ago, he promised a new era in U.S. relations with the Muslim world where there would be a sustained effort to “listen to each other; to learn from each other; to respect one another; and to seek common ground.”
 The voice of the Muslim world—indeed the entire world--is speaking right now.
 You can hear that voice at demonstrations from Ankara to Beirut, from Rome to Sydney, from New York to San Francisco.

-People all over the world are calling for an end to the siege that has made life miserable for the 1.5 million inhabitants of Gaza since 2006, most of whom are under 18.
+People the world over are calling for an end to the siege that since 2006 has made life miserable for the 1.5 million inhabitants of Gaza, most of whom are under 18.
 They are calling for accountability for Operation Cast Lead, Israel’s 22-day military assault of Gaza in 2009 that left over 1,400 dead, thousands wounded and countless homes, schools and businesses destroyed.
 They are calling on Israel to open the borders so that people can get medical treatment or import the building materials they need to rebuild their shattered lives.